 An excellent way to keep the intimacy and romance going is with food and good times together.
 Our recommendation is a weekly dinner date for which you can cook a delicious meal together and share it in a romantic setting with dim lighting and music.
 It doesn’t have to lead to anything, and it doesn’t have to be about discussing complex topics.

-Keep it light, dress up (look your best), and put your charms on your partner.
+Keep it light, dress up (look your best), put on pheromones perfume, and put your charms on your partner.
 Also, work on the ambiance and focus on savoring these moments together by looking into each other’s eyes and smiling seductively.
 It will work like a charm!

 Romance doesn’t have to die the moment you decide to get married and have children.
 It takes some work, but it is something worth maintaining over the years.
 So, keep the spark lit and enjoy yourselves in the process!